RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/snapshot-restore.md

 virtualmachinesnapshot.snapshot.kubevirt.io/mongodb-nationalparks-snap1 created
 ~~~

-3. **Optional**: As in the previous exercise, the snapshot creation will take a little seconds in the background, and you can use the wait command and monitor the status of the snapshot.
+3. **Optional**: As in the previous exercise, the snapshot creation will take a few seconds in the background, and you can use the wait command and monitor the status of the snapshot.
 ```execute
 oc wait vmsnapshot mongodb-nationalparks-snap1 --for condition=Ready
 ```